 Annex II of the IGA was amended by an Exchange of Notes between the two governments dated 3 June and 7 June 2013 (see the 'Current documents' section below).

 On 12 July 2013 the US announced a delay of 6 months before the commencement of FATCA.
 The effect of this delay is that there will be no reporting with regard to 2013, and all current deadlines for undertaking due diligence etc will be pushed back by 6 months.

-regulations laid on 7 August 2013 (Opens new window)
+Final Regulations laid on 9 June 2014 (Opens new window)

 Immediate updates to guidance - to be included on review (PDF 17K)

 This version of the guidance supersedes any versions previously published.

 You can find further detailed information from the links below.

 All the Crown Dependencies and Overseas Territories have entered into automatic tax information exchange agreements with the UK.

 The UK and the Isle of Man signed an IGA - the 'UK-Isle of Man Agreement to Improve International Tax Compliance’ – on 10 October 2013.
 This was the first agreement of this type to be signed and published where neither party was the USA.

 Guernsey and Jersey signed IGAs with the UK on 22 October 2013 – the 'UK-Guernsey Agreement to Improve International Tax Compliance’ and the 'UK-Jersey Agreement to Improve International Tax Compliance’.